40343450/SEMCourseworkGroupB/use_cases/use_case7.md

 ## Main Success Scenario

 >- Report is created
->- Report details population of countries
+>- Report details population of cities in the world organised by largest population to smallest
 >- Report is available to users

 ## Extensions